A need for pediatric palliative care

 In 1988, Vancouver nurse Brenda Eng had a vision to open the first children’s hospice in North America.
-Upon visiting England’s Helen House, the world’s first children’s hospice, Brenda was inspired to bring a similar vision to British Columbia.

 Inspired by Brenda’s vision, others joined her cause.
 Betty Davies and Lois Youngson developed the original model of care, and George Jarvis was brought in to help rally the community together.
 Answering the call were The Vancouver Canucks Hockey Club, the Griffiths family, The Vancouver Sun, Variety – The Children’s Charity, Loewen Group, and TELUS, as well as many additional public and private donors.

 The City of Vancouver joined the growing vision by leasing Glen Brae Manor, a 16,000 sq ft mansion, to Canuck Place for $1 per year for 50 years.
 The house was renovated and Canuck Place Children’s Hospice opened its doors on November 30, 1995 to become the first free-standing hospice in North America—now recognized internationally as leaders in pediatric palliative care.
 The need for our services has grown exponentially over the years, and we now have two locations serving the province of BC—in Vancouver and Abbotsford.

 Our program includes pain and symptom management, medical respite, education and art, music and recreation therapy, end-of-life care, and grief and bereavement counselling.
 All at no cost to families.